hsnlab/escape/pox/ext/doc/source/index.rst

         -v, --version         show program's version number and exit

       ESCAPEv2 arguments:
-        -a, --agent           run in agent mode: start the ROS REST-API (without the Service sublayer (SAS))
-        -c path, --config path
+        -a, --agent           run in AGENT mode: start the infrastructure layer with the ROS REST-API (without the Service sublayer (SAS)) -c path, --config path
                               override default config filename
         -d, --debug           run the ESCAPE in debug mode